mbret/reactjrx/README.md

 # Side effects, mutations and their scopes

-`reactjrx` provide conveniant way or running mutation or side effect both locally or globally.
+`reactjrx` provide convenient way or running mutation or side effect both locally or globally.
 `useMutation` is designed to run locally in a component scope and will by default cancel any ongoing mutation once you run the same mutation again or if the component unmount. `useSubscribeEffect` and `trigger` however will give you a base to build global long running side effects.